-These milk chocolate covered tea biscuits are just homemade McVitie’s digestive biscuits, only better!
-They’re one of my absolute favorite cookies.
+These chocolate-covered tea biscuits are just like homemade McVitie’s digestive biscuits, only better!
+The cookies are lightly sweetened, delicate, and flaky.
+They soak up tea or coffee perfectly, and they’re one of my absolute favorite cookies.

 I also swapped the whole milk for cream and added milk chocolate on top.
 These cookies are total comfort food to me.
 They make tea time just a little bit more special.